owantula/elk-stack/README.md

 Example logstash pipeline, that forwards all .log files found in **/var/log** can be found in the **pippelines** folder.

+### SSL for Kibana:

+Kibana instance has enabled SSL for its publicaly accessible interface.
+It requires a Domain Name, a Certificate Signed by a CA and point the kibana.pp to the correct certificate files.
+If SSL won't be used change the SSL Enabled to False, and remove paths to the certificates.

 ### Instance Configuration Example

-1. SSH Into the instance, for example kibana
+1. SSH Into the instance, for example **elasticsearch**.
 2. Copy the puppet_instal.sh, and run it.
-3. Install the necessary module for example `sudo puppet module install puppet-kibana --version 8.0.0`
+3. Install the necessary module for example `sudo puppet module install puppet-elasticsearch --version 8.0.0`
-4. Apply the manifest for example `sudo puppet apply kibana.pp`
+4. Apply the manifest for example `sudo puppet apply elasticsearch.pp`
 5. Your instance will be configured and ready to use.